ananthan05/Steganography/LSBalogo/README.md

 Question
 1. Read a text as secret and covert to binary then embedded , Extract the embedded text from the image

+2. Calculate the psnr for the stego image, do visual attack and histogram attack

 ```
 %Encoding the message
 original=imread('pngtree.jpg');